 This is a little note for you, and if you are reading this, why thank you for dropping by.

 I am a writer in my 30s, born in Salalah, Oman, and raised in Calcutta, India.
 A few years ago I quit my job as a senior correspondent with a newspaper bureau in New Delhi, India, and moved to the UK with my husband.
-We spent time living in the city of Leicester, but our best-loved years in England was spent in Northampton, the town of cobblers (read: luscious but expensive shoes).
+We spent time living in the city of Leicester, but our best-loved years in England was spent in Northampton, the town of cobblers (and known for crafting dreamy-expensive shoes).

-Earlier on this year in 2017, it was time to hop across the pond to a quiet town in New Jersey.
+At the end of a fine May in 2017, it was time to hop across the pond to a quiet town in New Jersey.
 We are taking it one day at a time for how we miss our days of pottering around the bucolic villages of the British countryside and hopping onto early morning flights for Europe.
 It is a veritable heartache.
 A change is not easy, is it?
 People take ages trying to get used to a new shampoo.
 Here we are talking a whole new continent altogether.
 But we are trying to tide over it with quirky American road trips ’cause we share a passion for travel, adventure, food and photography.
 Someday – and I cannot wait for it – we want to have a family of two big dogs when we have a cottage to our name.
 Maybe somewhere in a tiny village in Cornwall.
 A girl can dream.

 To keep moving is the great affair of my life and this travelling diary is a record of memories that shall make me smile when I am 80, and you, hopefully now.